jasonjiangstuy/djshell-systems-project1/README.md

 # djshell-systems-project1

+## Prerequisites
+- sudo apt-get install libncurses5-dev
+- used to implement history

 ## Implemented Features
 - Piping: Shell can pipe an indefinite number of commands
 - Redirection: >, >>, and < all work